-In certain cases a particular industry may be bound to follow procedures recommended in Codes of Practice.
-Codes of Practice reflect an ethic, an attitude, and method of thinking abut the way in which member companies do business and their role in society.
+In certain cases, a particular industry may be bound to follow procedures recommended in Codes of Practice.
+Codes of Practice reflect an ethic, an attitude, and a method of thinking about the way in which member companies do business and their role in society.
 Industry associations should be contacted in identifying appropriate codes.
-A good example of Codes of Practice are those under the "Responsible Care" initiative of the Chemistry Industry Association of Canada.
+A good example of Codes of Practice is those under the "Responsible Care" initiative of the Chemistry Industry Association of Canada.

 3.4 Emergency Organization and Responsibilities

 The response plan should identify the transition from normal operations to emergency operations and the delegation of authority from operations personnel to emergency response personnel.
 For this purpose, the plan should identify an emergency response organization with appropriate lines of authority and how the response management will escalate.
 Responsibilities for decision making should be clearly shown in an emergency organization chart.
 The plan should identify each responder's position, mission, duties and reporting relationship (refer to Incident Command System below).
 Sufficient details should be provided to ensure that all critical activities are covered.

 The provincial government endorsed an emergency response organization is the international Incident Command System (ICS).
 Though not legally required, industries that pose a significant risk that necessitates an Incident Management Team must use the ICS for emergency management (both organization and protocols) to receive a response plan approved by the ministry.

 The ICS is an organized approach to effectively control and manage emergency operations where there requires: